dqops/dqo/docs/reference/yaml/DashboardYaml.md

 ___

-## DashboardsFolderSpec
+## DashboardSpec
-Description of a folder with multiple dashboards or other folders.
+Description of a single dashboard that is available in the platform.